zpnst/different-trees/README.md

 ## Navigation

-To learn more about the implementation of each of the trees and their brief description, follow these paths (<u>I recommend in this order</u>):
+To learn more about the implementation of each of the trees and their brief description, follow these paths (*I recommend in this order*):

 ```
 trees/binary-tree